 Interest expense predominantly relates to interest being charged on a short-term borrowing initiated by the Company each year.
 These short-term loans are taken out every year to fund our insurance premiums and are repaid during the financial year.
-Decrease in interest is in line with the interest rate charged to us every year.
-The interest rates were 2.84%, 2.88% and 2.95% for the financial years 2015, 2014 and 2013, respectively.
+Decrease in interest expense is in line with the interest rate charged to us every year.
+The interest rates were 2.60%, 2.84% and 2.88% for the financial years 2016, 2015 and 2014, respectively.